How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 So begins a conversation about politics and other news of the day, as well as deep deliberations on various personal quandaries.
 They lament lost spouses and hash out the recent election and related controversies.
 All topics are covered.
 Sometimes things get heated, but Berlin will bring down the temperature.

-“Life is so deadly serious that you can’t treat it that way,” says Berlin, who is wearing a bold scarlet top with sequins, and often ties on a brightly-colored scarf.
+“Life is so deadly serious that you can’t treat it that way,” says Berlin, who is wearing a bold scarlet top with sequins, and often ties on a brightly colored scarf.
 “You have to lighten it up.”

 Every Tuesday morning, dozens of women between the ages of 70 and 98 sign on for “The Ladies Room with Trudy Berlin” — a weekly discussion group Berlin has moderated for more than 20 years with a loyal following.
-When the pandemic hit, the longstanding in-person sessions went virtual.
+When the pandemic hit, the long-standing in-person sessions went virtual.

 “I’m 81 years old, and I want to be just like her when I grow up,” says Carol Makofsky, a regular attendee of Berlin’s class.